Home / Study with us / Climate Modelling Summer School

 During the first week, you will be introduced to numerical methods used in climate models and supported to implement your own numerical methods in Python.

-In week two, you will develop advanced diagnostics and apply them to the output of a range of climate model outputs.
 With the assistance of leading scientists, you will go through the entire process of experimental design to scientific analysis and presentation.

 If you want to become a climate modeller or work in the natural sciences, our Climate Modelling Summer School will provide the foundation you need.